anantapantulasa/unexpected_finance/README.md

 **Authors:** Saranya Anantapantula & Jessica Wachter

-This repository accompanies the paper (Finance and the Unexpected) and contains the Python code and data used to generate our simulations and empirical figures.
+This repository accompanies our paper and contains the Python code and data used to generate the simulations and empirical figures.

 ---